jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 jf rt transfer-plugin-install source-server --dir "<plugin files dir>"
 ```

+If the above is not an option, you may also load the transfer plugin manually into the on-premise plugins directory to continue with the transfer process.

+**Step-1:** Download the dataTransfer JAR file from here (https://releases.jfrog.io/artifactory/jfrog-releases/data-transfer/[RELEASE]/lib/data-transfer.jar) and add it under $JFROG_HOME/artifactory/var/etc/artifactory/plugins/lib/.
+If the "lib" directory is not present, create one.

+**Step-2:** Download the dataTransfer.groovy file from here (https://releases.jfrog.io/artifactory/jfrog-releases/data-transfer/[RELEASE]/dataTransfer.groovy) and add it under $JFROG_HOME/artifactory/var/etc/artifactory/plugins/.

+**Step-3:** Reload the plugin using the following command.
+curl -u admin -X POST http://localhost:8082/artifactory/api/plugins/reload

+If the plugin is loaded successfully, source instance is all set to proceed with the configuration transfer.

 #### Step 3: Transfer configuration from the source instance to the target instance

 ***